Azure/azure-sdk-for-c/sdk/samples/iot/README.md

 - **Device Twin**: Two device twin properties are supported in this sample:
   - A desired property named `targetTemperature` with a `double` value for the desired temperature.
-  - A reported property named `maxTempSinceLastReboot` with a `double` value for the highest temperature reached since boot.
+  - A reported property named `maxTempSinceLastReboot` with a `double` value for the highest temperature reached since device boot.

   To send a device twin desired property message, select your device's Device Twin tab in the Azure IoT Explorer.
 Add the property `targetTemperature` along with a corresponding value to the `desired` section of the device twin JSON.
 Select Save to update the document and send the twin message to the device.